 About MIQ – History and Impact

 MIQ – Modular Intelligent Querying – is a flexible architecture for data querying in modern IT systems.
-MIQ is designed as a flexible content management system (CMS) for high-quality data collection.
-It specializes in capturing input from online forms and transferring it into a structured, standardized and quality-assured format within a relational database.
+It is designed as a content management system (CMS) for high-quality data collection, specializing in capturing input from online forms and transferring it into a structured, standardized, and quality-assured format within a relational database.
 The primary goal is the complete and unaltered recording of all data – especially critical in sensitive fields such as medical documentation.

 Data is stored in an object-based manner: regardless of the original data type, all fields are saved as text values.
 This approach ensures maximum flexibility for downstream data processing and avoids premature interpretation or filtering – an advantage that is particularly relevant in scientific or regulatory data analysis.

-MIQ is released and deployed under various designations.
-Typical names include MIQ, MIQ-CM, MIQ-MED, MIQ-BTB, MIQ-REG or the latest AI-powered variant MIQ-AX (AbstraXtend).
+MIQ is released and deployed under various designations, including MIQ, MIQ-CM, MIQ-MED, MIQ-BTB, MIQ-REG, and the latest AI-powered variant MIQ-AX (AbstraXtend).

 Use Cases

-The software has been deployed across a wide array of projects — ranging from voluntary and charitable initiatives to small-scale applications (typically €30K, incl. all recurring term costs), mid-sized deployment scenarios (< €250K), and large-scale projects (> €250K).
-Customization efforts are typically proportional to the project's volume..
+The software has been deployed across a wide array of projects — ranging from voluntary and charitable initiatives to small-scale applications (typically €30K, including recurring term costs), mid-sized deployment scenarios (< €250K), and large-scale projects (> €250K).
+Customization efforts are typically proportional to the project's volume.

 Medical and Clinical Data Systems